Seán Cardinal O’Malley – Chairman

-William S. Mosakowski – President
+William S. Mosakowski – Clerk

 Bill Mosakowski is Founder, President, and Chief Executive Officer of Public Consulting Group, Inc. (PCG), a management consulting firm serving clients in the health & human services and K-12 education sectors.
 In his current role, Bill oversees day-to-day operations and strategic initiatives for PCG.

 Bill’s career has centered on serving the fiscal and operational needs of the public sector.
 Upon graduating from Clark University in 1976, he first worked as Assistant Revenue Director for the Commonwealth of Massachusetts Department of Mental Health and Mental Retardation.
 In 1981, he left public service to become Director of Reimbursement for Harvard Community Health Plan’s Parker Hill facility, a small public hospital located in Boston’s Mission Hill neighborhood.
 Prior to forming PCG, Bill was a senior consultant with Touche Ross & Company now Deloitte & Touche, where he worked on expansive and comprehensive strategic planning projects for health and human services facilities across the country.